goloshubov/fconfig/README.md

 fconfig is an ansible playbook that helps keeping one configuration on fedora machines (workstations and home lab servers), it can:
 - copy .dotfiles, configs.
-The files are supposed to be in a separate/private repo - 'files_repo' inventory variable. files_repo's sturecture is "all/{etc,home}/" and "byHostname/\<hostname\>/{etc,home}/", e.g. the 'all/home' directory files from that repo copied to the user's home (~), the 'all/etc' to the system '/etc/'.
-See the details below.
+The files are supposed to be in a separate (and maybe private) repo - 'files_repo' inventory variable (https://github.com/goloshubov/fconfig_files).
+See files_repo's directory sturecture below.
 - install software: rpm packages (dnf), flatpaks, pypi (pip), cargo, go, ansible-galaxy collections.
 - change GNOME configuration (by loading dconf dump files and applying dconf key=value settings from the inventory)
 \